 #How do I disable Smart Tags?

 Smart Tags can be enabled/disabled from the Preferences Pane under the "Tag Listing" setting.
-From there, you may choose to view only site tags, smart tags, or both.
+From there, you may choose to view only site tags or Smart Tags and site tags.